 - Horns Effect

 Excessive leniency occurs when the manager rates all employees higher than their performance warrants in an effort to be kind, supportive or well-liked.
 Sometimes the manager’s underlying motivation is the belief that an underperforming employee will be motivated by a positive performance review.
 Other managers simply prefer to take the path of least resistance.
 But it’s important to accurately rate each employee according to his or her performance during the rating period, or the entire performance evaluation system might be rendered ineffective.

 Managers tend to demonstrate severity bias when hoping to motivate average-performing employees.
 A manager with this bias tends to rate all employees lower than their performance warrants in an effort to inspire average employees to improve their performance.

 This bias occurs when the manager gives higher ratings to employees who are similar to the rater.
 We tend to like and relate well to people who remind us of ourselves; however, this resemblance should not spill over into performance review ratings.

 The Halo Effect occurs when an employee possesses one exceptional strength and the manager allows this to carry over into other rating categories or to dominate the overall evaluation score.
-For example, if an employee excels in the category of “job knowledge,” it does not necessarily follow that the employee excels in the categories of “attendance” or “work production.”
+For example, if an employee excels in the category of “job knowledge,” it doesn’t necessarily mean that the employee excels in the categories of “attendance” or “work production.”

 Recency bias occurs when the manager bases the evaluation on the last few weeks or months rather than the entire evaluation period.
-It is important to consider the employee’s performance during the entire review period when completing the performance review form.
+It’s important to consider the employee’s performance during the entire review period when completing the performance review form.

 Some jobs seem to be more vital to the organization than are others.
-A particular job may be crucial to the company’s success, but it does not necessarily follow that the employee is performing well in that job.
+A particular job may be crucial to the company’s success, but it doesn’t necessarily mean that the employee is performing well in that job.